Solid-state platform for cooperative quantum dynamics driven by correlated emission: Multi-excitation sector

 Although the fabrication efficiency of ordered arrays of solid-state spin defects is continuously improving ~\cite{wolfowicz2021quantum,spinicelli2011engineered,tsukanov2013quantum} and solid-state spin defects in hexagonal boron nitride (hBN) can be deterministically generated~\cite{liu2022spin}, spatial disorder in the qubit positions is still likely to play a role in the experimental realizations of our proposal.
 In order to model spatial disorder we consider an array with random variations in the individual position $r_{\alpha}$ of each qubit, i.e., $r_{\alpha} \rightarrow r_{\alpha} + \delta r_{\alpha}$.
 We treat the positional displacement $\delta r_{\alpha}$ as a random variable uniformly distributed within the interval $\delta r_{\alpha} \in \left( -a \xi /2, a \xi /2 \right)$ where $\xi$ quantifies the strength of disorder.
-We consider $\xi=5,10$ and for each degree of disorder we report an average of the collective relaxation rate over $N_{d}=10$ realizations of qubit positions.
-Figure~\ref{Fig55}(d) shows that signatures of cooperative behavior are still clearly visible for large disorder strength $\xi$, demonstrating the robustness of the system against spatial imperfections.
-Our findings align with experimental observations of cooperative dynamics in dense disordered ensembles of qubits ~\cite{bradac2017room,inouye1999superradiant,ferioli2021laser,raino2018superfluorescence,scheibner2007superradiance,cardenas2023many}.
+We consider $\xi=5,10$ and for each degree of disorder we report an average of the collective relaxation rate over $N=10$ realizations of qubit positions.
+Figure~\ref{Fig55}(d) shows that signatures of cooperative behavior are still clearly visible for large disorder strength $\xi$, demonstrating the existence of super/subradiant dynamics under a wide range of settings.
+This aligns with other work demonstrating cooperative dynamics under very different circumstances ~\cite{bradac2017room,inouye1999superradiant,ferioli2021laser,raino2018superfluorescence,scheibner2007superradiance,cardenas2023many}.
+On the other hand, we expect that if one wants to engineer specific many-body states using cooperative dynamics, the tolerance to disorder will be more stringent.

 It is also important to note that our results are constrained to the relatively small number $N$ of qubits that quantum many-body simulations can numerically tackle.
-Since these phenomena are cooperative, the intensity of both subradiant and superradiant signals increases with the number of solid-state defects, which might further relax the temperature and disorder constraints.
+Since these phenomena are cooperative, the intensity of both subradiant and superradiant signals increases with the number of solid-state defects~\cite{breuer2002theory, masson2020many}, which might further relax the temperature and disorder constraints.